By TCO Insights Team

 I think about that story when advising my clients and friends: spend some time in the refrigerator before making a decision.
 Cooling down always provides a fresh perspective.

-Because seniors in this country are living longer, they often accumulate increased wealth to pass on to their beneficiaries.
-And because of this, trust, estate and guardianship litigation is increasing as well.
+As seniors in this country live longer, they often accumulate increased wealth to pass on to their beneficiaries.
+And because of this, trust, estate, and guardianship litigation is also increasing.
 This type of litigation can be destructive to families both financially and emotionally.

 There are many family and personal dynamics that increase the probability of litigation.
 A few common reasons families escalate their differences to the courts include: